 NOTE: This website is under construction

-I study problems in electoral democracy using novel empirical and computational methods.
-My core focus is the connection between comparative electoral institutions and voting behaviour: how do the rules of elections shape the way that people vote?
-I also develop computational methods for political science, and publish large empirical datasets.
-I've published work on voter strategy, election audits, measuring democracy, election administrators, and the potential consequences of novel electoral systems.
-I'm an Editorial Board Member of the Nature journal Scientific Data.
+I've worked on the data team of several reform-oriented or progressive parties and organizations, and I've written code to help administer the elections of large non-governmental entities.
+Before wandering away from academic political science, I studied problems in electoral democracy using novel empirical and computational methods.
+The core focus of my academic research was the connection between comparative electoral institutions and voting behaviour: how do the rules of elections shape the way that people vote?
+I also developed computational methods for political science, and published large empirical datasets.
+I have also served as an Editorial Board Member of the Nature journal Scientific Data.
+If you're interested in electoral strategy, empirical measurement of political phenomena, and especially the practical effects of election reform, please check out my research links below.

 Research: